Docs Menu

 These are monitoring tools provided as a hosted service, usually through a paid subscription.

 MongoDB Cloud Manager is a cloud-based suite of services for managing MongoDB deployments.
 MongoDB Cloud Manager provides monitoring, backup, and automation functionality.
-For an on-premise solution, see also Ops Manager, available in MongoDB Enterprise Advanced.
+For an on-premises solution, see also Ops Manager, available in MongoDB Enterprise Advanced.

 VividCortex provides deep insights into MongoDB production database workload and query performance -- in one-second resolution.
 Track latency, throughput, errors, and more to ensure scalability and exceptional performance of your application on MongoDB.